neptune2016/syllabus/readme.md

 - We will also use UNIX for local command line, programing, and data processing exercises.
 This means that it will not be possible to use Microsoft Windows alone for most course activities.
 If your primary laptop is Microsoft Windows, there are a couple options.
 We suggest that you borrow a Mac laptop for the course.
 Alternatively, if you prefer you can install Linux on a Virtual Machine and run it from within Windows.

-- Course content, schedule, code, and and other files will be distributed on [github](https://github.com).
+- Course content, schedule, code, and other files will be distributed on [github](https://github.com).
 Course materials are available at [neptune2016](https://github.com/neptune2016).

 - Course communication and coordination will take place on [slack](https://slack.com).